Develop your skills and grow your ambition as you work, earn, and study for a nationally recognised qualification.

 You might be leaving school and looking for a practical way to learn the skills you want.
 You could be looking to change careers, be unemployed or retired.
 Whatever your background or situation, there's an apprenticeship here for you.
 With all the support and training you need.

 We know your talent has nothing to do with your age, background or disability.
 We are an Assembly for all.

-You’ll gain real life work experience and a Living Wage salary of £16,258 on a fixed, fulltime contract for 12 months.
+You’ll gain real life work experience and a Living Wage salary of £17,383 on a fixed, fulltime contract.

-This is also a great chance to achieve a recognised NVQ qualification in Business Administration while having the opportunity to learn Welsh in work.
+This is also a great chance to achieve a recognised qualification while having the opportunity to learn Welsh in work.
 You’ll also get 31 days holiday as well as 13 public and privilege days.

 We’ll also offer you flexible working arrangements to help you get the right work/life balance